 The term emoluments is suddenly enjoying a dubious revival with a clause in the US constitution that is among many currently battening down the hatches.

 The term, while not constantly on the lips of the rap generation, evokes fond memories from my days studying Tang history.

-True, this is scant consolation for the current Destruction of Civilization As We Know It.
+True, this is scant consolation for the current Destruction of Civilisation As We Know It.

 Another namby-pamby term used in academia that always makes me giggle is honorarium.
 But since I very occasionally get one, I mustn’t bite the hand that feeds me.